tonutils/reverse-proxy/README.md

 # Tonutils Reverse Proxy
 Easy to set up and use reverse proxy for TON Sites.
-It allows to make your website accessible via TON Network!
+It makes your website accessible via TON Network!

 ### Installation on any Linux